Birkenstock Boston Natural Leather Clogs Review

 Birkenstock uses natural, lightly treated leather for this model, which means it develops gentle creasing, subtle scuffing, and a soft patina the more you wear it.
 Instead of looking worn out, the leather gains character; the imperfections blend into the texture in a way that only quality materials can.

-Here's what the upper looks like after six months of regular wear:
+Here’s what the upper looks like after more than a year of regular wear:

 This is one of the few aesthetic downsides of the Boston, but it’s also an inevitable part of the ageing process.
-It doesn’t affect comfort or durability, and for many people, it’s simply a sign that the shoes have become well-loved.
+It doesn’t affect comfort or durability, and honestly, it simply reflects how much they’ve been worn and enjoyed.

-What the footbeds look like after six months:
+What the footbeds look like after more than a year:

 Outsole and structure: how they’ve held up